rsandbe1/python_project/README.md

 # Python Project

+The datasets can be found here: https://sports-statistics.com/sports-data/nba-basketball-datasets-csv-files/ There is a different .csv file for every NBA season.

 This project analyzes trends of 3-point shooting in the NBA and correlates these trends with team success.

+The presentation is available in both pdf and pptx formats.

 There are four directories for this project: